filipesilva/fdb/README.md

 You can run code over the db process with a file called `repl.fdb.clj`, with any prefix e.g. `foo.repl.fdb.clj`.
 `repl.fdb.md` also works if the clojure code is in a solo `clojure` codeblock.
-You can also connect your editor to the nREPL server that starts with `fdb watch`, it's on port 2525 by default.
+You can connect your editor to the nREPL server that starts with `fdb watch`, it's on port 2525 by default.

 It starts in the `user` namespace but you can add whatever namespace form you want, and that's the ns it'll be eval'd in.
 You can find a call-arg like the one triggers receive in `(fdb.call/arg)` (more on `call-arg` in the later in the reference).